 4. Fitness – I ride my bike most weeks in the UK and have an accumulated fitness.
 I am not a racer, remotely quick or a fitness fanatic but I plan to cover the ground as quickly as I can.
 If you are going on tour then you need to start fit and healthy and with some experience of riding a bike, day after day.
-We can all do one day in the Cairngorms but can you keep doing it day after day?
-You don’t need to be able to race but having your legs aware of what is coming.
+We can all do, say, one day in the Cairngorms but can you keep doing it day after day?
+You don’t need to be able to race but prepared your legs for what is coming.
 Preparation makes the ride a pleasure.

 5. Dry Run – before your first trip, a trip with lots of new kit or other challenges then I recommend a night away locally where you can see what you really don’t need or what problems arise.
 This is a great time to put it right before touring.